 Limit the number of people accompanying you.
 To maximize the comfort of everyone waiting, we request that only one person come with you.

-If you have not pre-registered at the surgical center, be sure to bring your insurance card and a photo identification card such as a driver’s license with you the day of your procedure.
+Be sure to bring your insurance card, a photo identification card such as a driver’s license, and a form of payment with you the day of your procedure.

 Female patients, be prepared to give a urine sample.
 All female patients who have menstrual periods, regardless of age, will have a urine pregnancy test done prior to beginning any procedure.